-The origin of the wooden puppets controlled by strings can be traced back to a wedding in Venice in the 10th century.
+The origin of wooden puppets controlled by strings can be traced back to a Venetian wedding in the 10th century.
 According to the tradition at the time, dozens of couples would be married at the same time in one big ceremony.
 A corteo acqueo (“water parade”) brought the brides to the Church of San Pietro in Castello where the grooms were waiting.
 But in the year 944, tragedy struck: Pirates from Trieste kidnapped all of the brides (and their dowries)!
 Thankfully, the story has a happy ending.
-The brave Venetians were able to capture the pirates and to rescue the brides unharmed.
+The brave Venetians were able to capture the pirates and rescue the brides unharmed.

-During its period of maximum prosperity in the 16th century, Venice was not only powerful from a commercial and cultural point of view, but it was also one of the most influential political powers in the Mediterranean.
-The Serenissima Republic was so precise and strict in the election of the Doge (the chief of state) that it invented a very complicated method to assure transparency and impartiality during the selection of electors.
+During its period of maximum prosperity in the 16th century, Venice was not only powerful from a commercial and cultural point of view, but also known as one of the most influential political powers in the Mediterranean.
+The Serenissima Republic was so precise and strict in the election of the Doge (the chief of state) that it invented a complicated method to assure transparency and impartiality during the selection of electors.

-A very famous Italian expression says, “Fatta la legge, trovato l’inganno” (you issue the law, and they find the loophole) and perfectly applies to what happened with the ballotte system: to cheat democracy, the Senators used to meet and plot in a garden close to Palazzo Ducale (where the elections would take place).
-The name of the park was “Brolio” and being “in Brolio” became synonymous with scheming and corruption, and was quickly italianized to “imbroglio.”
+A very famous Italian expression says, Fatta la legge, trovato l’inganno (“You issue the law, and they find the loophole”).
+This saying perfectly applies to what happened with the ballotte system: to cheat democracy, the Senators used to meet and plot in a garden close to Palazzo Ducale (where the elections would take place).
+The name of the park was “Brolio” and being “in Brolio” became synonymous with scheming and corruption, and was quickly Italianized to imbroglio.